ChippyCraftLLC/chippycraftllc.github.io/products.md

 - Matching metal frame design
 - Comfortable modern-industrial aesthetic
-- Optional LED-lit backs
+- Powder coated to match any theme
+- Optional: umbrella holder

 ---

 ## 💡 Coming Soon: Infinity Lamps
-Using the infinity mirror concept in a sculptural lamp form — stay tuned!
+Using the infinity frame concept in a sculptural lamp form and "floating" light — stay tuned!

 ---